RenanM05/AdvancedPython2022/README.md

 Reference - http://www.maths.lth.se/na/courses/NUMA21/exercises/

-PS: Warning to future self.
+PS: Warning to my future self.
 > For this work, all commitments should have been done with your UU lab computer.
 The SSH key and GitHub account are properly configured in there.
 > There's a GitHub conflict due to a different account I am logged in in my personal laptop
 > !!!
 Be careful when  push/pull